mattdesl/canvas-sketch/README.md

 Now that you have the basics running, you can read through the intro guide here:

 - [Intro - A Framework for Generative Sketching](./docs/basics.md)

+Or browse the [examples/](./examples/) folder for more inspiration.

 ---